DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 41: "if you press fullscreen, your monitor becomes strawberry flavoured try it chat ![devicatHeh](https://static-cdn.jtvnw.net/emoticons/v2/306362206/default/light/1.0 "devicatHeh") ." -kevinjmc32: (19-Apr-24)
 * 42: "for our UK friends happy Twenty Four day." -mlasuk: (20-Apr-24)
 * 43: "put me in there, pocket Tiggy, I'll give you 3 quotes a day" -TiggyDoodler: (20-Apr-24)
+* 44: "Have you considered making a thicc ocean with two seas?" -Rosuav: (22-Apr-24)

 There may be quotes newer than these that have yet to be collected.